Wedding at the Renaissance Hotel Minneapolis

 A Legacy from a glorious industrial period in Minnesota

-For this venue, all start with a rich railroad tycoon, James J. Hill (who gave his name to one of the rooms).
-He developed Great Northern Railway connected Minneapolis to other cities by train.
-One of his remarkable (should we say megalomaniac) construction that remains today is the Stone Arch Bridge, and his home located just in front of the Saint Paul, MN Cathedral (nothing less).
+It’s always interesting to learn about the history of a venue, how sublime buildings evolved during time, and why they offer such architecture.
+For this venue, it all started with a rich railroad tycoon, James J. Hill (who gave his name to one of the rooms).
+He developed Great Northern Railway connecting Minneapolis to other cities by train.
+One of his remarkable (should we say megalomaniac) constructions that remains today is the Stone Arch Bridge, and his home located just in front of the Saint Paul, MN Cathedral (nothing less).

 Then, the story of the building is like all post-industrial buildings.
-At the end of the outrageous prosperity period (related to stories such as Gatsby the great), the Train industry declined, and after the last train left for Milwaukee in 1971 the Train Shed was closed and sold.
-With the loss of the industry, the city faced a social-economic crisis, witnessed the increasing of gangs and insecurity.
-Soon the Mill City turned into the “Murderapolis”.
-After reconnect with prosperity, the building was sold and faced multiple expansion until today.
+At the end of the outrageous prosperity period (related to stories such as The Great Gatsby), the train industry declined, and after the last train left for Milwaukee in 1971, the Train Shed was closed and sold.
+With the loss of the industry, the city faced a socio-economic crisis, witnessed the increase of gangs and insecurity.
+Soon the Mill City turned into “Murderapolis.”
+After reconnecting with prosperity, the building was sold and faced multiple expansions until today.
+It’s now called Renaissance Minneapolis.

 From Small to Large Ceremonies and Reception Rooms

 With 21 event rooms, the Depot Minneapolis offers all kinds of space, with all kinds of capacity.
-From the Alexander Mitchell room (315 square feet), to the depot Pavilion (20,332 square feet), this hotel can handle events with 2000 guests.
-But do you really have 2000 guests to invite?
+From the Alexander Mitchell room (315 square feet) to the Depot Pavilion (20,332 square feet), this hotel can handle events with 2,000 guests.
+But do you really have 2,000 guests to invite?
 If yes, you’d better consider a wedding coordinator!

-For a chic wedding you would prefer the Great Hall, and the Winter Garden, or the Great Northern that both features arched walls.
-The modern rooms, such as the Soo Line, Hiawatha Ballroom or depot pavilion, are great for meetings and reception, but you might miss the historical touch.
+For a chic wedding, you would prefer the Great Hall, the Winter Garden, or the Great Northern that all feature arched walls.
+The modern rooms, such as the Soo Line, Hiawatha Ballroom or Depot Pavilion, are great for meetings and receptions, but you might miss the historical touch.

 Advantage of a Hotel Wedding vs. a Simple Venue